+In 2023, I received my PhD in Computer Science (specializing in Human-Computer Interaction) from Georgia Institute of Technology.
+I was co-advised by Prof. Munmun De Choudhury and Prof. Gregory D. Abowd.
 In 2018, I completed my MS in HCI from Georgia Tech.
 Before that, I earned my BTech in Computer Science & Engineering from IIIT-Delhi in 2016.
 Academics aside, I’m passionate about design and an occassional graphic designer.
 For me the sport to play has always been football ( or 'soccer', if you may) but I've also been playing badminton quite often.
 Apart from that I'm mostly lazing around, but what really gets me talking is comics and movies, so if you're strong with the Force, I'll know.